Post-SCF properties¶

 Mulliken charges depend strongly on the basis set, especially on diffuse functions.
 Use them for trends along a series, not for quantitative charge assignment.
 Löwdin charges are usually less basis-sensitive.

-The default origin for the dipole is the centre of mass, computed from a built-in atomic-mass table covering H–Kr.
+The default origin for the dipole is the center of mass, computed from a built-in atomic-mass table covering H–Kr.
 For heavier elements pass an explicit

-origin=(a 3-vector in bohr).Dipole values for charged species are origin-dependent; callers should choose an origin that matches the convention they want to report (centre of charge, nuclear centroid, etc.).
+origin=(a 3-vector in bohr).Dipole values for charged species are origin-dependent; callers should choose an origin that matches the convention they want to report (center of charge, nuclear centroid, etc.).

-run_rhf_periodic/run_rks_periodicresults don’t currently flow through the.outoutput infrastructure; periodic dipole moments themselves are subtle anyway (require a Berry-phase polarisation treatment for unambiguous values), and arrive in a later phase.
+run_rhf_periodic_scffor HF,run_rks_periodic_scffor KS) don’t currently flow through the.outoutput infrastructure; periodic dipole moments themselves are subtle anyway (require a Berry-phase polarization treatment for unambiguous values), and arrive in a later phase.